Off-price: North America

 U.S. Retailer Century 21 network offered clothing, footwear, & well-known brand accessories with a discount of up to 65%.
 The network began growing in 1961 with a store of 6 000 sq. feet in Manhattan.
 In 2018, the retailer had 16 retail department stores in the US.
 Century 21 closed all of its locations by Sunday, December 6, 2020 as a result of Insurance companies failing to financially support the chain during the COVID-19 pandemic.

-In 2015 the off-price segment was joined by Macy’s, a U.S. network of department stores, established in 1858.
-First of all, Macy’s launched five Macy’s Backstage stores, but a year later it changed its approach and began to allocate space to its new label in active Macy’s stores.
-In early 2018 the Company had 72 Macy’s Backstages and plans to open a new distributing center for maintaining the off-price direction.
-Backstage offers mostly the same brands of clothing, footwear, accessories, beauty and wellness goods as offered at Macy’s.
+In 2015 the off-price segment was joined by Macy's, a U.S. network of department stores, established in 1858.
+First of all, Macy's launched five Macy's Backstage stores, but a year later it changed its approach and began to allocate space to its new label in active Macy's stores.
+In early 2018 the Company had 72 Macy's Backstages and plans to open a new distributing center for maintaining the off-price direction.
+Backstage offers mostly the same brands of clothing, footwear, accessories, beauty and wellness goods as offered at Macy's.
 Discounts are up to 80%.

 One more relatively young off-price retailer in the U.S.A. is Saks OFF 5TH network, appearing in the market in 2016.
 Saks OFF 5TH network operates over 100 stores in the United States, and offers women's, men's and children's clothing and footwear, and also accessories and household products from over 800 premium brands.
 Off-price is up to 60-70%.
 The company also runs an online shop.

-In Canada the off-price segment is represented by networks mostly within the TJX Companies group: Winners, Marshalls and HomeSense.
+In Canada the off-price segment is represented by networks mostly within the TJX group: Winners, Marshalls and HomeSense.
 The biggest one is Winners, formerly the first countrywide retailer in this segment, operational since 1982.
-In 1990 the Company was taken over by TJX Companies corporation.
+In 1990 the Company was taken over by TJX.
 As of 2018, Winners operates more than 260 stores and offers clothing, footwear, accessories, jewelry, cosmetics and home clothes.
-The network’s off-price falls within the 20-60% bracket off regular prices, though it does not operate sales online.
+The network's off-price falls within the 20-60% bracket off regular prices, though it does not operate sales online.
 Marshalls in Canada operates 73 offline stores.
-A division of TJX Companies representing an off-price household goods’ network in the country operates under the brand HomeSense and has 117 stores as of early 2018.
+A division of TJX representing an off-price household goods’ network in the country operates under the brand HomeSense and has 117 stores as of early 2018.